isomerpages/astar-nrp/_industry/2-projpartners.md

 ---
 title: Project Partners
-permalink: /industry/projpartners/
+permalink: /industry/projpart/
 ---
 Visit the [partners](/who-we-are/partners) page to see our partners from the public sector!

-{% include partners.html partners=site.data.industry %}
+{% include partners.html partners=site.data.projpart %}